fmuller-pns/esp32-vscode-project-template/readme.md

 ```
 To exit monitoring, typing `Ctrl+AltGr+]`

-## Using Tasks for ESP32 to run and debug Project
+## Using Tasks for ESP32 to run, debug Project and so on

 1. In the menu, select `Run Task...`
 2. Select the task you want to launch: